Momentum-Team-10/django-habit-tracker-jimbandrews/notes.md

 - took a screenshot of my previous error during deployment
 - FOR LATER: look into what collectstaticdoes in Django

+- for InconsistentMigrationHistory -- just run `heroku pg:reset DATABASE_URL` in the command line
 ## Product Requirements

 1. registration and login